Offering services and support to help you manage chronic health conditions and to live a healthy, active and independent life.

 Concussion Do’s and Dont’s

-For Prolonged and Persistent Symptoms Post Concussion Speak to your physician or NP about a referral to specialist services through the Ontario Telemedicine Network (OTN)
+For Prolonged and Persistent Symptoms Post Concussion Speak to your physician or NP about a referral to specialist services, Neurologist and Occupational Therapy, through the Neurology Centre of Toronto

 Do you wonder what blood pressure is and why it matters?

-Our Registered Nurse responsible for the Hypertension Program can provide you with:
+Our Health Care Provider responsible for the Hypertension Program can provide you with: